How much does an air handler cost?

 Hydronic air handler prices

-Hydronic air handler prices are $1,000 to $1,600 on average, depending on the size and brand.
+Hydronic air handler prices are $1,000 to $1,600, depending on the size and brand.
 A hydronic air handler connects to a condensing gas boiler or tankless water heater, redirecting the hot water through its own coil to heat the air before blowing it through the ductwork.

 Variable-speed air handler cost

-A variable-speed air handler costs $1,400 to $2,500 on average.
+A variable-speed air handler costs $1,400 to $2,500.
 Variable-speed motors are more energy-efficient because they can run at any capacity and adjust automatically to meet the home's current heating or cooling needs.
-Single-speed motors only run at full capacity.
+Single-speed motors only run at full capacity, using more energy.

 Air handler price list by brand